dgroomes/calcite-playground/class-relationships/README.md

   * DONE Figure out where the 100 rows value is coming from and try to update it.
 Update: I think maybe I should switch gears and try to learn about Calcite inner workings from a blessed entrypoint like a custom adapter, like the CSV one.
 Because what I'm doing is jumping into the middle.
 Answer: https://github.com/apache/calcite/blob/54e3faf0618c25a63b1c40c0ec3855ce0b842127/core/src/main/java/org/apache/calcite/prepare/RelOptTableImpl.java#L243
-* Why does the Calcite "interpreter" not use the "fast path" for joins?
+* HOLD (I need to switch gears and visualize the query plan.
+I'm not getting it) Why does the Calcite "interpreter" not use the "fast path" for joins?
 By contrast, a demo "CSV using Calcite" demo program (like my own in `csv/`) will not use the interpreter and instead use `org.apache.calcite.linq4j.EnumerableDefaults.mergeJoin` and I think the Janino generated code (not 100% sure).
 The reason I'm using the interpreter is that I found that it's the only way to avoid JDBC and therefore to use the relational algebra API directly.
 But maybe Calcite just doesn't offer a path for that.
+  * I think it might just be a matter of passing the relational algebra expression (nodes-to-noes) through an optimizer?
+    Calcite has a planner called "Volcano".
+This is promising, is it as simple as just passing in the unoptimized expression (a "nested for loop join" (slow) vs. a "hashset join" (fast))?
+  * Interesting, in a "normal" usage of Calcite where you connect via a JDBC connection instead of directly using the interpreter class, I see debug log output that indicates two different planners are used: "Hep" and "Volcano".
+    Specifically, set the log level to DEBUG for `org.apache.calcite.plan.AbstractRelOptPlanner.rule_execution_summary`.
+    What is "Hep"?
+Answer: "he" is for heuristic.
+How can I make my execution use the Volcano planner?
+  * I'm taking the heavy-handed approach of copying a few of the Calcite classes (Interpreter, JaninoRexCompiler, and CustomNodes) into this project and I'll modify them to achieve the effect I'm looking for.
 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.